redhat-developer/odo/docs/completion-architecture.md

 a flag completion handler.
 Registering the completion handler will make it available for `main.createCompletion` which will then automatically create the completion information from it.

-## Enabling / disabling completion

-While the completion code is written in go, we still need some integration at the shell level so that the executing shell knows when to ask the go application for potential completions.
-This is accomplished by running `odo -complete` and pressing `y` when asked to install the completion hook.
-You will then need to either restart your shell or source the appropriate `.rc` file for your shell.
-This should work for `bash`, `fish` and `zsh`.

-To disable completion, run `odo -uncomplete`.